DaaX-AI/rdflib-r2r/plan.md

 - [v] Support for properties with multiple domains (e.g., Demo:city)
 - [v] Fix unions
 - [v] Support for blank nodes
+- [v] Support for sequence, alt, inv paths
 - [ ] Unpack joins into BGPs
 - [ ] Support for better equality of template-based objects (concats)

 ### Some day
 - [ ] Support for retrieving types (triples like `(<something> a ?var)`)
 - [ ] Support for joins (implicit via matching templates, e.g. orders_has_customers) - this is avoidable by correct R2RML construction.
-- [ ] Support for paths - avoidable: don't use paths.
 - [ ] Support for OPTIONAL
 - [ ] Support for FILTER NOT EXISTS
+- [ ] Support for opt paths